By Ben Swift

 The question begs to be asked.
 Is the infiltration of Positive Psychology into mainstream Christianity an indication that The Church has embraced postmodernist thought?
 Is the light in the darkness losing its glow and fading into the world as just another personal preference in secularism?

-Gary Gilley, in his book, ‘This Little Church Went to Market’, provides the following insight:
+Gary Gilley, in his book, ‘This Little Church Went to Market’, suggests:

 It would however, be ignorant to ignore the fact that there have been many important and beneficial discoveries in the area of Neuroscience and Psychology.
 For the Christian, the important consideration is how to harmonise and apply the positive aspects of these discoveries in light of biblical teaching.
 The Gospel message must never be compromised and neither should the biblical teaching of who we are as people created through and for Christ.
 As Lutheran pastor David Schmidt once suggested to a group of primary aged students, “It’s impossible to pick yourself up in your own strength.
 Just take hold of your ankles and give it a try.”